-In setting the above timing targets, it must be recognised that underground mining is a complex undertaking, and that many factors can influence OGNZL's ability to have prepared each blast ready to fire at set times each available day.
+It must be recognised that underground mining is a complex undertaking, and that many factors can influence OGNZL's ability to have prepared each blast ready to fire at set times each available day.

 While OGNZL will use its best endeavours to achieve consistent firing times whenever it can (including firing close to a set time within each window), for maintenance and safety reasons there may be infrequent times when blasting must occur outside the three targeted one-hour windows outlined above.
 These may not occur at night (2000 hrs to 0700 hrs) for Correnso, Slevin and MDDP, but may occur at any time for Martha providing relevant vibration limits are complied with.